To skip to a specific section of the "Uptime.com Transaction Check Best Practices" video, click the links with the !

 - Testing a multi-step form

-Copy the CSS Selector for the button Start a Free Trial.
+Copy the CSS Selector for the button Try For Free.

 Add two new steps that fill the Uptime.com URL into our field and click the button.

-Step 7 will wait for the next page to render by looking for the element that contains the information we passed along with our form:
+Step 6 will wait for the next page to render by looking for the element that can only exist once we have submitted the information through our first form:

-Step 8 will check that this element contains “Uptime.com” (the data we passed in our form), and we’ll combine this with our new step 9 to check that our URL is redirecting to its proper place.
+Step 7 will check that our URL is redirecting to its proper place.
 URL should contain looks for a string of text in your URL, and can check the entire URL if it’s static, or just a partial string as we’ve used in this example:

 URL should not contain does the opposite, and is equally useful when you want to be sure that a user is never seeing a particular URL.